Earth religion: Popular culture

-Although the idea of earth religion has been around for thousands of years, it did not fully show up in popular culture until the early 1990s.
-The X-Files was one of the first nationally broadcast television programs to air witchcraft and Wicca (types of earth religion) content.
-On average, Wiccans - those who practice Wicca - were more or less pleased with the way the show had portrayed their ideals and beliefs.
-However, they still found it to be a little "sensationalistic".
-That same year, the movie The Craft was released - also depicting the art of Wicca.
-Unfortunately, this cinematic feature was not as happily accepted as The X-Files had been.
+Although the idea of earth religion has been around for thousands of years, its presence in popular culture became more pronounced in the early 1990s.
+"The X-Files" was one of the first nationally broadcast television programs to air witchcraft and Wicca (types of earth religion) content, particularly in episodes like "Die Hand Die Verletzt" and "Clyde Bruckman's Final Repose".
+On average, Wiccans—those who practice Wicca—were more or less pleased with the way the show had portrayed their ideals and beliefs, though they found it to be a little "sensationalistic".
+That same year, the movie "The Craft" was released, also depicting the art of Wicca.
+Unlike "The X-Files", this cinematic feature faced mixed reviews from the Earth Religion community due to its sensationalized portrayal of witchcraft.